Revised November 6, 2018; June 2, 2019

 - There are many posts at this site that discuss “gati“, and at the very basic level both “ānapāna” and “satipatthāna” meditations are all about removing bad “gati” and cultivating good “gati“; see, “9.
 Key to Ānāpānasati – How to Change Habits and Character (Gati)“.

 - “Samphassa” is also intimately connected to the relationships we have with other people and material things.
-Any kind of sense input on such people/things will automatically generate “samphassa“.
+Any kind of sensory input on such people/things will automatically generate “samphassa“.

 - On the other hand, an Arahant has removed all bonds with people/things, and thus will generate only “phassa“.